base/base/docs/specs/governance/governor.md

 #### `setVotingPeriod`

-Updates the voting period.
+Updates the voting period, which is the number of blocks the voting for a proposal lasts.
 This function MUST only be callable by the manager.

 ```solidity
 function setVotingPeriod(uint256 _newVotingPeriod) external